 Your goal with a book is to draw in your reader.
 One way of doing that is to get them in on the joke of your very own lexicon.

-Voice is one of the most elusive concepts in creative writing.
+Developing voice in writing is an elusive concept to grasp.
 With me as your developmental editor, we’ll be able to drill right into it and take yours to the next level.